ganeshpatil386386/60-Days-of-Technical-Writing/README.md

 # 60-Days-of-Technical-Writing

 Hey there,
-This repo contains articles that I planned for next 60 days which are the end of 2022 year.
-To track consistency in writing and improving technical writing skills ✍🏻 created this repo and all article are available at [Dev community](https://patilganesh1010.hashnode.dev/)
+This repo contains articles that I planned for the next 60 days.
+To track consistency in writing and improving technical writing skills ✍🏻 created this repo and all articles are available at [Hashnode](https://devgancode.hashnode.dev/)

 | Sr.No  | Article Links |
 | ------------- | ------------- |